AlinaPeluso/MetaboFlow/README.md

 #### Inspect the imported raw data

-We illustrate the Ionomics workflow with ICP-MS data of yeast intracellular ion concentrations measured for 1454 single-gene haploid knockouts [see @danku2009high].
+We illustrate the Ionomics workflow with ICP-MS data of yeast intracellular ion concentrations measured for 1454 single-gene haploid knockouts (data from this [Danku, 2009](https://abdn.pure.elsevier.com/en/publications/a-high-throughput-method-for-saccharomyces-cerevisiae-yeast-ionom)).
 Ions measured include Ca44, Cd111, Co59, Cu65, Fe56, K39, Mg25, Mn55, Mo95, Na23, Ni60, P31, S34, Zn66.
 Values of concentration are in ppm and have been adjusted using optical density measurements.
 Intracellular concentrations are measured for two, four or eight replicas of each mutant depending on the knock-out.
 Knock-out YDL227C mutant is measured multiple times in every batch as control strain.

 The concentration values for the raw data ion can be summarised as follow.